I love simplicity.

 I use this moisturizer in the morning and the evening on my face.
 A tiny little dab goes a very long way.
 Avoid applying this wonderful moisturizer to your hair.
 Trust me.

 I have very oily skin and find coconut oil provides my skin with the perfect moisture it needs without the greasy feeling I often get from store-bought moisturizers.
-The vitamin E (or tea tree) and lavender are both healing and refreshing.
+The vitamin E and essential oil are both healing and refreshing.

 Simplicity in a jar.